 37.106.2824 INVOLUNTARY DISCHARGE CRITERIA

 (1) Residents shall be given a written 30 day notice when they are requested to move out.
-The administrator or designee shall initiate transfer of a resident through the resident's physician or practitioner, appropriate agencies, or the resident for resident's legal representative when:
+The administrator or designee shall initiate transfer of a resident through the resident's physician or practitioner, appropriate agencies, and the resident's legal representative, as applicable, when: